oras-project/oras-dotnet/README.md

 ## Versioning

-The `oras-dotnet` library follows [Semantic Versioning](https://semver.org/), where breaking changes are reserved for MAJOR releases, and MINOR and PATCH releases must be 100% backwards compatible.
+The ORAS .NET library follows [Semantic Versioning](https://semver.org/), where breaking changes are reserved for MAJOR releases, and MINOR and PATCH releases must be 100% backwards compatible.

 ## Docs